HSLdevcom/digitransit-site/src/pages/en/developers/deprecations/index.md

 ---

 ## 26.11.2024 announced and the old APIs will be removed 3.4.2025
 - Routing v1 API will be replaced by Routing v2 API.
-The new API is documented in the [routing API documentation](../apis/1-routing-api/).
+The new API is documented in the [Routing API documentation](../apis/1-routing-api/).

 - Routing data v2 API will be replaced by Routing data v3 API.
-The new API is documented in the [routing data API documentation](../apis/2-routing-data-api/).
+The new API is documented in the [Routing data API documentation](../apis/2-routing-data-api/).

 - Map v3 API replaces the old Map v2 API.
-The new API is documented in the [map API documentation](../apis/4-map-api/).
+The new API is documented in the [Map API documentation](../apis/4-map-api/).

 ## 11.3.2022 announced and removed 4.4.2023